 They conquered neighboring societies and waged wars that would become legend hundreds of years later.
 They were the Mycenaeans.
 A society that once ruled the Late Bronze Age of Greece, they promptly vanished from history and slowly faded into legend.
 Read more: The Rise, The Fall, and The Mystery

 Homer’s Iliad and The Odyssey

-Homers The Odyssey Books 1-24.docx: You will be assigned 1 of the 24 books (or chapters) that make up Homer's epic tale The Odyssey.
+You will be assigned 1 of the 24 books (or chapters) that make up the epic tale of Homer's The Odyssey.
 Each of these books (or chapters) have been summarized and translated into English already.
 Your job is to tell the story of your book so the class can understand.
 This idea and assignment came from: Spark Notes: Homer's The Odyssey.
 If you need help or need an overview of the main characters this site will help.

 Greek Mythology Resources:

 - Homer's The Odyssey written by 6th Grade (2019-2020 School Year)

 - History Channel: Trojan War video

 - Troy: Of Gods and Warriors - History Documentary

 - History Channel: True Story of Troy - Ancient War (Full Documentary)